williamledoux/meteor-bootstrap-toggle/README.md

 # Meteor BootstrapToggle v2.2.1

-Meteor client-side component that maps a `BoostrapToggle` (`v2.2.1`) to a Session var.
-The binding is bi-directionnal, so if the `Session` var is updated, the component will change, and if the component is clicked, the `Session` var will ger updated.
+Meteor client-side component that maps a `BoostrapToggle` (`v2.2.1`) to a `Session` var.
+The binding is bi-directionnal, so if the `Session` var is updated, the component will change, and if the component is clicked, the `Session` var will get updated as well.

 ## Usage